Hungarian Air and Air Defence Forces

 MiG-23

 Hungary only operates 12x MiG-23MF Flogger-Bs.
-The variable wing geometry allowes for a very flexible airframe and until the acquisition of the MiG-29, this was the only capable air to air platform which could hold its own against NATO 3rd generation aircraft.
-It is decisively outclassed by the newer 4th generation aircraft so they now work in the ground attack role with the MiG-21bis of 47th Regt.
+The variable wing geometry allows for a very flexible airframe and, until the acquisition of the MiG-29, this was the only air to air platform which could hold its own against NATO 3rd generation aircraft.
+However, it is decisively outclassed by newer 4th generation aircraft so are now limited to the ground attack role with the MiG-21bis of 47th Regt.
 There are also 2x MiG-23UB Flogger-C training aircraft.

 MiG-29